oscar-system/Singular.jl/docs/src/noncommutative.md

 The entries of the matrices $C$ and $D$ on or below the main diagonal are ignored.
-A non-matrix argument `a` for either `C` or `D` is turned into a matrix with all relevent entries set to `a`.
+A non-matrix argument `a` for either `C` or `D` is turned into a matrix with all relevant entries set to `a`.

 !!! note
     The conditions that assure that multiplication is associative in the